cs0320-s24/server-asun59-hchung33/README.md

 ## BackendIntegrationTesting
 Write JUnit integration tests that exercise the API server's various behaviors (e.g., responding to correct requests, responding to ill-formed requests, ...)
+Here, we test all the handlers and ensure that the response is as expected.
+We test that we are able to load, view, search, and retrieve data from the USA census, and that caching stores and deletes correctly.
+We made **mock** tests, so we do not have to consistently spam and retrieve data from the API.

 # How to...
 **Run Tests:** In the SRC folder there is a test folder.
-Double click the folder, and you will see two specific packages:
+Doubleclick the folder, and you will see two specific packages:
-- parseTesting
+- unitTests
-- searchTesting
+- backendIntegrationTesting

-To run tests specific to searching, click on searchTesting then the class **SearchTest**.
+To run tests specific to unitTests, click on unitTests then the class **unitTests**.
 To test a specific @test, there is a green play button by each test method.
 Click on it to run that specific test.
-To test all searching related tests, click and play the very first play button on that file To run tests specific to parsing, click on parseTesting then the class **parseTest**.
+To test all searching related tests, click and play the very first play button on that file To run tests specific to integration testing, click on backendIntegrationTesting then the class **TestAPIHandlers**.
 To test a specific @test, there is a green play button by each test method.
 Click on it to run that specific test.
-To test all parsing related tests, click and play the very first play button on that file

 **Build and Run Program:** The easiest ways to run the program is to enter **./run** in the terminal or find the **Main** class in **src/main/java/edu.brown.cs.student/endUser** and click the green